ArNeo-VR/EDVA/README.md

 ### Commands text
 pulls = off :: recognition sometimes is a bit off.

-### Hangar variable
+### The 'Hangar' variable
 Using 'enter hangar', 'return to surface' in the hangar is dependent on a variable 'hangar' This variable gets set by the same command, if not set correctly it won't execute.
-Some other commands also use this variable.
+Some other commands also use/set this variable.
-Setting the variable manualy by 'Set hangar true' correct that.
+To correct it Say 'Set hangar true' it sets the variable.

 ### Board ship (SRV)
 It is required to have the handbrakes enable while being under the ship to activate command.